 Cost of revenues was \$100.2 million for the Successor Period and \$97.7 million for the Predecessor Stub Period.
 Cost of Revenues for the unaudited six months ended December 31, 2020 were \$155.8 million.
 Cost of revenues as a percentage of revenues was 65.0% for the Successor Period, 58.2% for the Predecessor Stub Period, and 58.7% for the six months ended December 31, 2020.
 The increase in the Successor Period was driven by purchase accounting related to the fair value of inventory from the Business Combination.
 In addition, cost of revenues increased over the unaudited six months ended December 31, 2020 due to acquisitions in our Medical segment (\$25.9 million combined from SNC, Biodex, CIRS, and other acquisitions) and an increase in our Industrial segment cost of revenues of \$0.7 million offset by a decrease due to the impacts from foreign currency exchange rate fluctuations of \$1.9 million.
-Cost of revenues for the Successor Period includes \$15.8 million due to purchase accounting related to the fair value of inventory from the Business Combination, \$0.9 million of increased amortization expense resulting from increased intangible assets from the Business Combination, and \$1.1 million of increased depreciation expense resulting from increased fair values of property, plant, and equipment from the Business Combination.
-Cost of revenues for the unaudited six months ended December 31, 2020 includes \$0.5 million due to purchase accounting related to the fair value of inventory from previous acquisitions.
+Cost of revenues for the Successor Period includes \$15.8 million due to purchase accounting related to the fair value of inventory from the Business Combination, \$0.9 million of increased amortization expense resulting from increased intangible assets from the Business Combination, and \$1.1 million of increased fair values of property, plant, and equipment from the Business Combination.
+Cost of revenues \$0.5 million due to purchase accounting related to the fair value of inventory form the Business Combination.
+Solution \$1.2020 includes \$0.5 million due to purchase accounting related to the fair value of inventory form the Business Combination.
+Cost of revenues for the unaudited six months ended becember \$1.2020 includes \$0.5 million due to purchase accounting related to the fair value of inventory form previous acquisitions.